 In Chinese medicine, the sign of pain is merely a blockage or stagnation in an area of a meridian; picture it like a traffic jam on the freeway.
 When a strain, sprain, injury, repetitive stress issue or any number of things occurs there is a blockage of Qi (Energy) and Blood.
 These two vital substances, which are necessary for circulation, cannot nourish the area so in turn, inflammation, weakness or pain will be experienced, it’s the body’s way of sending a signal to the brain that says “something is not right here!”

-Using acupuncture for back pain is a perfect treatment since it easily opens this blockage, allowing the smooth flow of Qi and Blood once again to heal the area, when the area is healed, the pain disappears.
+Acupuncture is the perfect treatment since it easily opens the blockage, allowing the smooth flow of Qi and Blood to heal the area, when the area is healed, the pain disappears.

 A valid question that patient’s ask is “How many acupuncture treatments will I need?”
 It all depends on the individual and how long or how severe the issue is, in addition each person’s rate of response can be completely different.
 We estimate 80% of patient’s have relief after the very first treatment; from there it’s a matter of how long an individual ‘holds’ their treatment.
 In the office we say, “When the pain comes back, you come back!”
 That could be a day or a week, depending on the nature of the pain, but also the individual’s daily activities, this will certainly feed the healing process or in some cases take away from it.